phil-jonesQ/pySnake/README.md

 # pySnake
-An attempt the popular snake game using the pygame framework
+An attempt at the popular snake game using the pygame framework